microsoft/go-infra/cmd/git-go-patch/README.md

 1. Open a terminal anywhere within the repository containing the patch files or the submodule.
 1. Use `git go-patch apply` to apply patches onto the submodule as a series of commits.
 1. Navigate into the submodule.
 1. Edit the commits as desired.
+We recommend using an **interactive rebase** ([Pro Git guide](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#_changing_multiple)) ([Git docs](https://git-scm.com/docs/git-rebase#_interactive_mode)) started by `git go-patch rebase`.
+A few recommended editing workflows are:
-   * Commit-then-rebase workflow:
+   * Commit-then-rebase:
      1. Make some changes in the submodule and create commits.
-     1. Use `git go-patch rebase` to start an interactive rebase.
+     1. Use `git go-patch rebase` to start an interactive rebase of the commits that include the patch changes and your changes.
+        * This command runs `git rebase -i` with with the necessary base commit.
-        1. Reorder the list to put each of your commits under the patch file that it applies to.
+        * Reorder the list to put each of your commits under the patch file that it applies to.
-        1. For each commit, choose `squash` if you want to edit the commit message or `fixup` if you don't.
+        * For each commit, choose `squash` if you want to edit the commit message or `fixup` if you don't.
 Use `pick` if you want to create a new patch file.
-(All of the built-in `rebase` options work, but these are the most common.)
-        1. The `git` command displays information about how to continue and finish the rebase.
+     1. Follow the usual interactive rebase process.
    * Interactive rebase `edit`:
      * Useful if you have an exact change in mind or your commits would hit rebase conflicts.
      1. Use `git go-patch rebase` to start an interactive rebase before you've made any changes.
      1. Mark commits to edit with `edit` and save/close the file to continue.
-     1. When the rebase process stops at a commit, make your changes, use `git commit --amend` to edit the commit, and `git rebase --continue` to move on.
+     1. When the rebase process stops at a commit, make your changes, use `git commit --amend` to edit the commit, then `git rebase --continue` to move on.
-   * Other `git rebase` features like `git commit --fixup={commit}` also work as expected.
+   * Other `git rebase` features like [`git commit --fixup={commit}`](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---fixupamendrewordltcommitgt) also work as expected.
 1. Use `git go-patch extract` to rewrite the patch files based on the changes in the submodule.

 ### Recovering from a bad rebase